Dyess Air Force Base: The 1990s

-The number-two ship of the C-130 Avionic Modernization Program from Edwards Air Force Base, Calif., visited Dyess 27 November 2007.
-The program will update the avionics on more than 400 C-130s.
-Part of the program includes new navigation system, a heads-up display, an all-digital cockpit, and other technology advances.
+The number-two ship of the C-130 Avionic Modernization Program from Edwards Air Force Base, California, visited Dyess 27 November 2007.
+The program was to update the avionics on more than 400 C-130s.
+Part of the program included a new navigation system, a heads-up display, an all-digital cockpit, and other technology advances.

 On 1 October 1993, the 96 BW and 463 AW were both inactivated and replaced by the 7th Wing, a former B-52 and KC-135 wing that had been located at the former Carswell AFB, which was being realigned as NAS Fort Worth JRB/Carswell ARS as a result of Base Realignment and Closure action.
-The 7th Wing incorporated Dyess' B-1Bs and C-130s, the latter which transferred from Air Mobility Command to Air Combat Command.
+The 7th Wing incorporated Dyess' B-1Bs and C-130s, the latter of which transferred from Air Mobility Command to Air Combat Command.

-Within its first year, the 7th Wing's diverse mission made it one of the most active units in the United States Air Force.
+Within its first year, the 7th Wing's diverse mission made it one of the most active units in the USAF.
 The C-130s were deployed around the globe performing several airlift missions to Europe and the Persian Gulf.
 The crews and support people of the B-1s focused on enhancing the purpose of the Lancer in a post-Soviet 21st century.

 In 1997, Dyess' C-130s were transferred back to Air Mobility Command, and the 317th Airlift Group was reactivated as the parent unit for Dyess' C-130 squadrons.
 At the same time, the 7th Wing was redesignated the 7th Bomb Wing.
 Despite this separation as units, both the 7th Bomb Wing and the 317th Airlift Group remained at Dyess.

 One of the many unique features of Dyess is its extensive collection of static military aircraft on display.
-Collectively known as the "Dyess Linear Air Park", it contains 34 aircraft, 7 inert ordinances and one model from World War II to the present, many of them formerly based at Dyess, and is located along the base's main road, Arnold Blvd.
-All but one plane has been flown before.
+Collectively known as the "Dyess Linear Air Park", it contains 34 aircraft, seven inert ordinances, and one model from World War II to the present, many of them formerly based at Dyess, and is located along the base's main road, Arnold Blvd.
+All but one plane had been flown before.
 Its most recent addition is the first operational B-1B Lancer, known as The Star of Abilene, which made its final flight in 2003.
 It can be seen at the front gate to Dyess along with a recently retired C-130 Hercules located on the other side of the road (a tribute to the two main aircraft currently housed at Dyess).

 Another unique feature of Dyess is its main source of energy.
 In January 2003, Dyess became the first Department of Defense installation in the United States to be powered exclusively from renewable wind energy.
 Today, most of the energy Dyess receives is from other sources of renewable energy, such as biomass, and is considered one of the "greenest" bases in the USAF.

 The remnants of Tye AAF can still be seen today.
 Parts of the old runway still exist, as well as part of its parking area on the west side of Dyess.